Rifling Characteristics: Lands, Grooves, Twist Direction

 Twist direction refers to the helical orientation of the rifling as viewed from the breech end looking toward the muzzle.
 Right-hand twist (RHT) means the lands spiral clockwise toward the muzzle; left-hand twist (LHT) spirals counterclockwise.
 The majority of the world's pistol, rifle, and revolver manufacturers use right-hand twist.
 It is the convention adopted by most European gunmakers, by Smith and Wesson, by Heckler and Koch, by Beretta, by Browning, and by most military specifications from the NATO standardisation agreements onward.

-Colt Manufacturing Company has used left-hand twist rifling since the company's founding in the nineteenth century.
-The Colt Single Action Army (1873), the 1911 pistol in .45 ACP, the Colt Python revolver, and Colt's M16 and M4 military rifles all use left-hand twist.
-This is not a manufacturing anomaly: it was Samuel Colt's deliberate design choice and has been maintained as a house tradition.
+Colt Manufacturing Company has used left-hand twist rifling since the nineteenth century.
+The Colt Single Action Army (1873), the 1911 pistol in .45 ACP, the Colt Python revolver, and Colt's M16 and M4 military rifles all use left-hand twist, a deliberate design choice maintained as a consistent house convention.
 The forensic implication is significant: a bullet bearing left-hand twist striations and a six-groove pattern is immediately a candidate for a Colt-platform firearm.
 No other major manufacturer uses LHT as its standard configuration for the common calibres (.45 ACP, .38 Special / .357 Magnum, .223 Remington / 5.56 mm NATO).

 In India, the imported Colt 1911-pattern .45 ACP pistols still found in police armouries and private licensed collections exhibit the left-twist Colt signature.
 They contrast sharply with the right-twist IOF .32 and .380 pistols.
 When a .45 ACP bullet is recovered at an Indian crime scene and shows left-hand twist, the GRC lookup at CFSL Chandigarh immediately generates a Colt-platform result, which is an uncommon find in the Indian inventory context and therefore a strong investigative lead.